-Only with University Relations’ approval.
+Only with Strategic Communications and Marketing’s approval.
 Generally that approval depends on the quality of the logo mark you are currently using, and comparison of that quality against the whole of UF’s branding efforts.
 In some cases, it may be necessary to re-brand your effort with a new logo.
 Templates are available below, as .ait files (Adobe Illustrator Template), and require the brand font Gentona Bold to be installed.
 More information on UF branding fonts.

-Why does University Communications need to approve my promotional logo?
+Why does UF Strategic Communications and Marketing need to approve my promotional logo?

 With a goal of creating a cohesive, consistent and unified visual identification system that reflects UF’s rise into the top tier of pubic universities, it’s critical that we guide and supervise the early implementation of this new category of the brand identity.
 Like the identity as a whole, we want everyone participating to ultimately carry it forward independently with confidence.
 Until then, we want to make sure everyone gets off to a great start.